The Winds of War (miniseries): Development

 Author Herman Wouk was exceedingly pessimistic about a film adaptation of his beloved and scrupulously researched novel, because he had been extremely unhappy with earlier film adaptations of his novels Marjorie Morningstar, The Caine Mutiny and Youngblood Hawke.
 He was convinced by Paramount Pictures and the ABC television network that a miniseries would allow the full breadth of his epic story to be brought to life onscreen.
-Wouk required unusual control over the production in his contract, including considerable influence on the production and veto power over what products could be advertised during the miniseries and how many, commercials would be allowed.
-Wouk also has a cameo as the archbishop of Siena.
+Wouk required unusual control over the production in his contract, including considerable influence on the production and veto power over what products could be advertised during the miniseries and how many commercials would be allowed.
+Wouk also has a cameo as the Archbishop of Siena.

 I, Claudius screenwriter Jack Pulman was originally hired to adapt the novel.
 He and Wouk worked for months preparing an outline.
 After Pulman died suddenly in 1979, Wouk himself wrote the teleplay for the series.

 Casting

 The casting of Lee Strasberg as Aaron Jastrow was publicly announced in February 1981.
 Strasberg had to withdraw from the production before filming any scenes, due to ill health (he died in 1982).
 He was replaced by John Houseman.
 Houseman later had to withdraw from the sequel miniseries, War and Remembrance, due to his own ill health (he died in 1988).
-Houseman was replaced by John Gielgud.
+He was replaced by John Gielgud.